jarObees/MidiTree/README.md

 - Bundle in fun tree presets.
 - Bundle in a how-to guide that can be opened from the plugin.

-# ⚠️ Notes
+# ⚠️ Warning
 - Currently an ALPHA release.
-Expect bugs and quirks!
+There exist many bugs and quirks, but main features should function.
 - Report bugs, suggestions or comments to my e-mail: josegomezstuffs@gmail.com

 # For use in 🅰️bleton